KSPanwar/Incubate_assignment/README.md

 # Incubyte_assignment
-Incubate Assessment - String calculator
+Incubyte Assessment - String calculator

 we will do the assignment in the following steps: